ms143desh/Hackathon2022/README.md

 # ML Analysis(Python)
 - Project code can be found in this repository - 'pythonMLAnalysis' directory
-- This project structure is divided into two parts:
+- This project structure (functionality) is divided into two parts:
   1. ***ML Model training(based on python code)***
   2. ***APIs to train/retrain ML models and anlysis of text and audio files***